steffitan23/cubstart-website/src/hw/web/hw6.md

 - Retrieves a random card with "/random" endpoint
 - Deletes a specific card by their id with "/delete/ID_HERE" endpoint

+## Now, look in index.js, and try to fill in the methods wit Ddoski's help!
+We will be testing these endpoints you create in Part 3. :)

 # IMPORTANT: Running your API
 When you're done, do
 ```bash